Close Menu

 KIDNEY TRANSPLANT FOR CHILDREN

-If your child receives a kidney transplant, the SSA will find them to be disabled under listing 106.04 for 1 year from the date of transplant.
-After that, the SSA will evaluate the child’s residual impairments by considering their post transplant function, rejection episodes, complications in other body systems, and any adverse effects related to ongoing treatment.
+If your child receives a donated kidney, then the SSA will find them disabled under listing 106.04 for 1 year from the date of transplant.
+After that, the SSA will evaluate their impairments by considering their post transplant function.
+For example, they will look at rejection episodes, problems with other body systems, and any adverse effects related to ongoing treatment.

 According to the Organ Procurement and Transplantation Network (OPTN), which manages the organ transplant system in the United States, there were 1,914 children (under the age of 18) on the waiting list for a kidney transplant as of April 2023.

 It’s important to note that the number of children who need a kidney transplant can vary from year to year.
 Also, there are many factors that can impact the availability of organs for transplant.
-The wait time for a kidney transplant also varies depending on factors such as blood type, immune system compatibility, and availability of donor organs.
+The wait time for a kidney also varies depending on factors such as blood type, the immune system, and availability of donor organs.

 DO KIDNEY TRANPLANTS WORK IN CHILDREN?

 The success of a kidney transplant in a child depends on several factors.
-For example, it includes the child’s health, the age of the child at the time of the transplant, the cause of the kidney disease, and how well the child’s body accepts the transplanted kidney.
+For example, the success rate includes the child’s health and the age of the child at the time of the transplant.
+It also includes the cause of the kidney disease and how well the body accepts the kidney.

-It is important to note that kidney transplants in children require ongoing medical care and monitoring.
-It also requires the use of immunosuppressive medications to prevent the body from rejecting the donated kidney.
+Kidney transplants in children require ongoing medical care and monitoring.
+They also require the use of immunosuppressive medications to prevent the body from rejecting the donated kidney.
 Children who receive a kidney transplant may also need to make lifestyle changes.
 For example, they may need to follow a special diet to help keep the new kidney working properly.

 WHAT WE DO TO HELP YOU WIN SSI BENEFITS FOR CHRONIC KIDNEY DISEASE